samhwang/docker-php-template/README.md

 ![GitHub](https://img.shields.io/github/license/samhwang/docker-php-template?style=for-the-badge)

 Basically a boilerplate to setup a PHP7 project with common tools such as Composer and PHPUnit and a Docker container environment setup.
+From that point, it can be a project on its own or running as a backend service in a microservices configuration.

 ## Requirements